 “Take care of your body.
 It’s the only place you have to live.” ~Jim Rohn

-In the course of my life, I have had many different roles- mom, wife, child and family therapist, waitress, sex ed teacher, lingerie sales, supervisor, parent educator, kids clothing representative, jewelry designer- just to name a few.
+In the course of my life, I have had many different roles- mom, wife, child and family therapist, waitress, sex ed teacher, lingerie sales, supervisor, parent educator, kids clothing representative, jewelry designer– just to name a few.
 When I look back on all these positions, I realize the aspect I enjoyed most about them is my interactions with people.
 Whether I was teaching someone the birds and the bees or talking to someone about my creative process to form that special necklace, I was happiest when sharing myself with someone else.
-Now don’t get me wrong, as the mom of two teenage boys, I appreciate peace and quiet as much as the next person.
+Now don’t get me wrong, as the mom of two boys who have crossed over into manhood, I appreciate peace and quiet as much as the next person.
 However, when it came time to think about what I wanted to do in the next stage of my life, I knew it needed to involve working with other people.

 After receiving my masters in Social Work from University of Texas, I spent over a decade working with children and their families at various social service agencies.
-Unfortunately, as the demands of my own family rose, it became clear the kids at the agency needed to have a therapist who could be more available for them.
+Unfortunately, as the demands of my own family increased, it became clear the kids at the agency needed to have a therapist who could be more available for them.
 It was difficult to walk away from the field of social work but I always felt I would come back to some sort of helping profession.
 After spending a few years intensively focused on my little ones, I decided I was ready to expand my wings in a variety of unusual jobs.
 Even though I enjoyed the various opportunities, I always felt the pull back to a helping profession.
 During this time, I kept my hand in mental health by serving on the Board of the amazing Baby Blues Connection, a postpartum support organization.
 I knew from my own experience transitioning from working woman to new mom how important support could be.
-During this period, I also became very interested in the idea of being able to support your health and heal yourself through a whole foods diet.
-When my children were born, I was lucky enough to be able to breast feed them with only minor problems and then served them organic baby food.
-However, as they grew older, I allowed myself to be sucked in to some of the marketing aimed at families around food.
-Fruit snacks, juice boxes and cheese crackers made frequent appearances on our snack list.
-It was only as I became further educated about whole foods that I realized I needed to make some changes in our family’s diet.
-As I began making these changes, I found the Wellspring School for Healing Arts and entered into their Wholistic Nutrition program.
-I am so excited about what I learned in the Wellspring’s whole food focused program and even more excited about the idea of helping families and individuals navigate their way through today’s food world.
-I am a Certified Intuitive Eating Coach and am also really pleased to be partnered with the Northeast Community Center where I offer a free Noon Time Nutrition class the second Monday of the month and provide individual nutritional counseling.
+During this period, I also became very interested in the idea of being able to support your mental and physical health and heal yourself through food.
+As I began to explore the power of food, I found a holistic nutrition program.
+During this program, I was introduced to the Intuitive Eating certification program.
+Both the Intuitive Eating Program and my school helped solidify my approach to working with people around food.
+I am so excited about the idea of helping families and individuals navigate their way through today’s food world.
+My journey back into the helping profession has lead me to create a practice focused on helping people feel the best that they can: physically, mentally, socially and spiritually.